Tuition payments: By location

-A number of countries, such as South Africa, the United States and the United Kingdom, have "up-front tuition policies."
+A number of countries, such as South Africa, the United States and the United Kingdom, have "up-front tuition policies".
 These policies generally include a tuition fee that is large enough to give parents or guardians "a responsibility to cover some portion of their children’s higher education costs."
 This responsibility can make it difficult for a low-income student to attend college without requiring a grant or one or more loans.

 College tuition in the United States is one of the costs of a post-secondary education.
 The total cost of college is called the cost of attendance (or, informally, the "sticker price") and, in addition to tuition, can include room and board and fees for facilities such as books, transportation, or commuting provided by the college.

 In Europe the first cycle is free in several countries: Austria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Malta, Montenegro, Norway, Poland, Scotland, Slovakia, Slovenia, Sweden, Turkey.

 In Hungary the annual tuition at a public university may exceed 15,000 euros.
 Only 32 percent of the students pay tuition that averages 1,428 euros for a year at a 1st-degree level and 1,552 for a year at the 2nd-degree level.
-It is important to note that a student in Hungary has an opportunity to receive a scholarship of up to 3,000 euros for living expenses and nearly 4,000 euros for good grades.
+A student in Hungary has an opportunity to receive a scholarship of up to 3,000 euros for living expenses and nearly 4,000 euros for good grades.

 In Lithuania the highest tuition is nearly 12,000 euros and 37 percent of the students pay.

 Tuition fees in the United Kingdom were introduced in 1998, with a maximum permitted fee of £1,000.
 Since then, this maximum has been raised to £9,000 (more than €10,000) in most of the United Kingdom, however, only those who reach a certain salary threshold pay this fee through general taxation.
 The UK state pays for the poorest or low income to access a university, thus university attendance remains high.
 There are record levels of disadvantaged people accessing a university.
 Scotland and Wales have abolished tuition.
 There are no scholarships and the only assistance is a possible loan from the government.

 French tuition fees are capped based on the level of education pursued, from 183 Euros per year for undergraduate up to 388 for doctorates.
 Some public universities have autonomous status, meaning that they can charge much higher tuition, and all private universities charge tuition.